GPSDD/un-index-connector/README.md

-# World Bank Index Adapter
+# Resource Watch Index Adapter

-This repository is the microservice that implements the World Bank Index Adapter funcionality
+This repository is the microservice that implements the Resource Watch Index Adapter funcionality

 1. [Getting Started](#getting-started)